ARCHIVED MATCH REPORTS 2012/13

 Subs Briain Doherty, Owen Davey, Oisin Cooley

-STAND IN RABBITTES PERFORMANCE UNABLE TO SAVE THE DAY
+RABBITTES PERFORMANCE UNABLE TO SAVE THE DAY

 One of the most notable achievements this season was the u12's march to the Connacht Cup semi-finals and on Saturday the team travelled to Mervue in a bid to reach an elusive final.
 Missing four regulars for a variety of reasons the team made light of this in the opening half with stand-in keeper Patrick Rabbitte particularily impressive under the high deliveries.
 Others to catch the eye were Ethan Flaherty, Eoin Lawless, James Bartley and Brandon Lee.
 However Mervue struck for the crucial opening goal 9 minutes after the break and Athenry were under constant pressure thereafter.
 They did manage to attack with purpose at times and both Lee and Lawless had shots saved.
 In the final minute of the game Mervue scored a second to put the result beyond doubt.
 Managers Gerry Treacy and John Donoghue can be proud of their teams efforts especially with so many key players missing.